hazemelh/playground/luis_to_clu.md

 1. Export your LUIS application in JSON format.
 You can use the [LUIS Portal](https://www.luis.ai/) to export your applications or via the LUIS Programmatic APIs.

-2. Import a LUIS application JSON file into Conversational Language Understanding using the CLU authoring REST APIs:
-Submit a POST request using the following URL, headers, and JSON body to import LUIS application into your CLU project.
+2. Import your LUIS application by submitting a POST request using the following URL, headers, and JSON body to import LUIS application into your CLU project.

 ### Request URL
 |Http|